-PHP array_push(): How to Add Element to Array in PHP
+PHP array_push() Function: How to Add Elements to Array

 PHP add to array is an operation in which we append elements to the existing array.
 An array can contain many values under a single name, and you can access the values by referring to an index number.